Extragalactic planet: Twin Quasar-related planet

 A microlensing event in the Twin Quasar gravitational lensing system was observed in 1996, by R. E. Schild, in the "A" lobe of the lensed quasar.
 It is predicted that a 3-Earth-mass planet in the lensing galaxy, YGKOW G1, caused the event.
-This was the first extragalactic planet candidate announced.
+This was one of the first extragalactic planet candidates announced.
 This, however, is not a repeatable observation, as it was a one-time chance alignment.
 This predicted planet lies 4 billion light years away.

 PA-99-N2 b

 A team of scientists has used gravitational microlensing to come up with a tentative detection of an extragalactic exoplanet in Andromeda, the Milky Way's nearest large galactic neighbor.
 The lensing pattern fits a star with a smaller companion, PA-99-N2, weighing just around 6.34 times the mass of Jupiter.
 This suspected planet is the first announced in the Andromeda Galaxy.